microsoft/vscode-docs/api/ux-guidelines/views.md

 **❌ Don't**

 * Repeat existing functionality
-* Use tree items as single action items (e.g. firing a Command on click)
+* Use tree items as single action items (for example, firing a Command on click)
 * Use custom Webview Views if not necessary
 * Use a Activity Bar Item (View Container) to open a Webview in the Editor